 2) Include them in your celebration

 Remind your loved one of their critical role in your holiday moments.
-Some victims of SAD will feel like a burden, but encouraging them to participate in seasonal activities and pointing out their importance to you and your family during this time is a great way to bring them out of their holiday funk.
+Some victims of SAD will feel like a burden, but encouraging them to participate in seasonal activities–with the proper social distancing standards in place–and pointing out their importance to you and your family is a great way to bring them out of their holiday funk.

 3) Remind them

 Encourage them to remember the joy they have given to you and so many others over the years.
 By simplifying the holidays, you can remind them of what this time of year is truly all about; the love of family and the beautiful moments that you can cherish forever.

 4) Bake traditional sweets

 Baking or bringing holiday treats to your loved ones can surely brighten their spirits, especially if its something they used to enjoy making at one point in time.
 If they are in a facility, bringing enough for them to share with their friends is a sure way to help strengthen their relationships in their community.

 Assist them in decorating their home or room with festive items to encourage the feel for the holiday season.

 The most critical tip we can give you is to physically be present–as much as it’s safe.
 If you and your family are staying safe and not showing symptoms of COVID-19, make sure to spend time with them to show your appreciation and their importance in your life.
 Those who suffer from SAD commonly feel unloved or under appreciated, so it’s vital to remind them how essential their existence is to your life and to your holiday celebrations.